 Coming back to the faces of a polygon.
 Imagine that we have a 3D cube that is made up from 6 2D squares.
 Those squares can be defined by either 8 points if the adjacent squares are sharing the vertices, or 24 points if they are not.
 In either way, GPU will rasterize those polygons based on your screen resolution.
 This means that the vertices from 3D space are projected into your 2D screen and then all pixels in the convex hull of this polygon are colored with some color.
 We can say convex hull here, because a square is a convex polygon.

-But, actually if you think about it.
-Only 3 faces of a cube can be visible after a projection onto a 2D screen.
+However, when you think about it, only 3 faces of a cube can be visible after a projection onto a 2D screen.
 So the GPU has to know somehow which of the faces are visible and which are not.
 This is why we have a front face and a back face.
 When we are talking about a 3D shape (like the cube), then you would want the front faces to look outward and back faces to look inward.
 If the cube is meant to be solid, then the camera will never go inside the cube and those faces inside will never have to be rasterized, rendered.
 This is called back face culling and is usually turned on in the GPU.

 So, how does the GPU know which faces are front and which back faces?
 This is determined by the order you send your points to the GPU.
 Because we are using the right-handed coordinate system and our positive angular direction is counter-clockwise, then the vertices are assumed to be in a counter-clockwise order.
 This determines two sides of the polygon.
 Front face is the one, where vertices can be read from a counter-clockwise order and back face is the one, where vertices are in the clockwise order.